aodn/geonetwork4-build/README.md

 of GN4 (http://domain_name/geonetwork/srv/api/doc)

 Once you have the json, you can generate code like the one here in Java to access GN4 via API.

+## Use of S3

+You can see a config file related to S3, however we do not use it because after experiment it, it didn't support well as the GN4 will issue warning on file not found with relative folder name.
+The code is just keep as a record.